Douglas Wright Melanoma Award

 - What?
 All types of research are welcome – clinical and basic.

-- a letter of application (four page maximum, 12-point font, one inch margins) addressing;
+- a letter of application (three page maximum, 12-point font, one inch margins) addressing;

 - Background with brief review of literature and study rationale

 - Impact, future research plans and knowledge translation